-To investigate the possibility that FYH at different levels may have different quantitative effects on LPW, we consider the use of FYHN and FYHX.
-Table 8 shows the results for which does not turn out to be mifficant however.
-What is interesting here is that FYHN has much user (in absolute terms) coefficients than FYHX; moreover, it has to t-values whereas the latter's are not significant.
-These results precisely what we would expect on the basis of our hypothesis, high says that the family, as the decision-making unit, attempts reach some target level of income.
-The lower is the husband's more relative to the target level, and the lower is EW (as proxy for earning power), the more likely is the wife's participation in the bor force.
+As expected, EWN has negative coefficients in the four equations and EWX positive ones.
+LOC appears significant, and RUR shows up to have a discouragement effect on labor force participation. $\frac{6}{}$ adding NB as a possible determinant, which does not turn out to be significant however.
+What is interesting here is that FYHN has much larger (in absolute terms) coefficients than FYHX; moreover, it has large t-values whereas the latter's are not significant.
+These results are precisely what we would expect on the basis of our hypothesis, which says that the family as the decision-making unit attempts to reach some target level of income.
+The lower is the husband's income relative to the target level, and the lower is EW (as proxy for her earning power), the more likely is the wife's participation in the labor force.